clearhaus/gateway-api-docs/source/index.html.md

   </dt>
   <dd>
-    Indicate if the payment credential (e.g. PAN and expiry) will be stored for a later transaction where the payment credential is not provided by the cardholder but collected from (encrypted) storage.
+    Indicate if the payment credential (e.g. PAN and expiry) will be stored for future use where the payment credential is not provided by the cardholder but collected from (encrypted) storage.
     <br />
     <code>storing</code>: The payment credential will be stored; may only be
     stored if the authorization is approved.
     <br />
-    <code>using</code>: The payment credential was already stored and are now
+    <code>using</code>: The payment credential has already been stored and is now
     being used.
     <br />
     If <code>initiator</code> is <code>merchant</code> then